Hello! Welcome to St. Matthias!

 The word "church" holds negative messages or painful history for some.
 But we still say: "St. Matthias genuinely and warmly welcomes everyone who comes through our door, without condition or limit. " If you see yourself in the rainbow banner or the abbreviation LGBTQIA2S+, please know you're particularly invited.

-We're delighted to offer you draft sermons from our priest, Reverend Colleen, and from our guest preachers.
+We hope you enjoy reading the draft sermons we are privileged to post here, from Rev. Colleen and our guest preachers.
 Remember ... each draft is similar to what we hear in person, but often missing late insights, chuckles and changes.
 Meanwhile enjoy them and, we hope, come and listen for yourself!
 Click here https://www.stmatthiasvictoria.ca/blog to read one, a few, or all!

 The church is more than buildings and programs.
 We are the body of Christ present in this world no matter who or where we are.
 We are a church without walls.
 Thank you for your virtual visit!
 All are welcome here.